 The Eastern Marsh Trail connects to the Clipper City Rail Trail to the south and the Ghost Trail to the north.

 Marsh Trail to Ghost Trail: At the northern end of the trail, head NE (right) on Mudnock to intersection at Route 110.
-Cross the intersection and head E on Route 110 (Elm St.) a short distance to Maple St. on the right.
+Cross the intersection and head WEST on Route 110 (Elm St.) a short distance to Maple St. on the right.
 Head N on Maple until it ends at Gardner St. Turn left on Gardner and proceed to Lions Way on the right.
-Proceed N on Lions Way throught the park entrance.
+Proceed N on Lions Way through the park entrance.
 The Ghost Trail entrance will be on the left side of the parking lot.

 Marsh Trail to Clipper City Rail Trail: Exit the south end of the trail at Friedenfels Street and take a left toward Route 1.
-Follow the bike path underpass of the Route 1 Gillis Bridge, then cross the bridge and pickup the Clipper City Rail Trail.
+Follow the bike path underpass of the Route 1 Gillis Bridge, then cross the bridge and pick up the Clipper City Rail Trail.